drewrisinger/artiq/CONTRIBUTING.rst

 report if possible:

 * A clear and unique summary that fits into one line.
-Also check that this issue has not jet been reported.
+Also check that this issue has not yet been reported.
 If it has, add additional information there.
 * Precise steps to reproduce (list of actions that leads to the issue)
 * Expected behavior (what should happen)
 * Actual behavior (what happens instead)